alassek/objectify/README.md

 ## Post-Processing fields

-If you want Objectify to process a field in a particular way, Objectify.fields gives you two options:
+If you want Objectify to process a field in a particular way, simply pass in a function:

-You can provide a Javascript object constructor to convert the field:

     Objectify.fields({
       'id': Number